- Why is lung health important, and how yoga can help

 Breathing Well – How Yoga Can Help Lung Health

 Healthy lungs are central to the proper functioning of the body.
 The respiratory system ensures that the body receives adequate supply of oxygen, and helps in removing wastes in the form of carbon dioxide.
 When lungs do not function at their capacity,it adversely impacts our quality of life and our ability to engage in everyday activities.

 The global coronavirus pandemic, which produces acute respiratory problems, has further highlighted the importance of having a good respiratory system, as a vulnerable one can easily be impacted by such illnesses.
 Indeed, building a healthy respiratory system can contribute to immunity very significantly.

 Few exercises incorporate breathing into practice the way yoga training does.
 While western exercises do focus on breathing, importance is given more to using it to maintain proper form and keeping the core engaged.
 Yoga training on the other hand recognizes that breathing is a central part of exercising, and thus incorporates breathing exercises into yoga poses, while also giving a number of Pranayama practices to help improve lung capacity.
 How does yoga training help in improving lung capacity?
 Here are a few ways –

 - Firstly, yoga tells us about the proper way of breathing.
-Yes, it may seem a slightly silly idea, but practicing proper breathing techniques, ones that engage your entire respiratory system properly, can help significantly improve the quality of your breathing, and thus your health.
+Yes, it may seem a slightly silly idea, but practicing proper breathing techniques known as yoga breathing, ones that engage your entire respiratory system properly, can help significantly improve the quality of your breathing, and thus your health.

 - Regular yoga training and breathing exercises improve the mobility and flexibility of your chest and your respiratory organs, thus allowing more room and comfort for breathing.